Hearing asylum seeker stories at Dungavel made ministers 'cry'

 Prime Minister Rishi Sunak has said that no asylum seekers will be sent to Rwanda before the election on 4 July under the government's deportation scheme to counter illegal migration.

-But he said they will take off if he and the Conservatives are elected and form a new UK Government.
+But he said flights will take off if the Conservatives are elected and form a new UK Government.